 By SADIE GURMAN, Associated Press

-Trump wrote on Twitter: “Why is A.G.
+Trump tweeted: “Why is A.G.
 Jeff Sessions asking the Inspector General to investigate potentially massive FISA abuse.
 Will take forever, has no prosecutorial power and already late with reports on Comey etc. Isn’t the I.G. an Obama guy?
 Why not use Justice Department lawyers?
 DISGRACEFUL!”

-Sessions asked the watchdog office to investigate whether agents abused the Foreign Intelligence Surveillance Act, but it has not said publicly that it will.
-Trump is angry that Sessions referred the allegations of Justice Department employee misconduct to the inspector general, but that’s exactly what the office is charged with doing.
-Its attorneys are part of the Justice Department and, contrary to Trump’s claims, can and often do refer matters for prosecution.
+Trump this time is angry that Sessions referred the allegations of employee misconduct to the inspector general, but that’s exactly what that office is charged with doing.
+Its lawyers are part of the department and, contrary to Trump’s claims, can and often do refer matters for prosecution.

-The office has been working on a separate review of the FBI’s handling of the Hillary Clinton email investigation but that report is not late and is expected to be released around March or April.
+The office has been working on a separate review of the FBI’s handling of the Hillary Clinton email investigation under former Director James Comey, but that report is not late and is expected to be released around March or April.

 “It’s something that he’s clearly had frustration over so I would imagine he certainly support the decision to look into what we feel to be some wrongdoing,” she said.
 “I think that’s the role of the Department of Justice and we’re glad that they’re fulfilling that job.”